Thefolle/SdpProject/Version2/Documentation/Work report.md

 Each street is subdivided in forward or backward lanes; each lane contains a certain number of points, declared statically.
 At runtime, each car proceeds point by point along a trajectory that is the linear interpolation of two successive points (a.k.a., nodes).
 Cars therefore follow a series of splines that are located across streets and crosses.

-Cars receive a random path at spawn time, that guides them from the source street/cross until the destination street/cross; the path is currently computed randomly.
+Cars receive a random path at spawn time, that guides them from the source street/cross until the destination street/cross; the path is currently filled with streets and crosses choosen randomly.

 ### The output of the simulator